Data-Corruption/Halsey/README.md

 ## Functionality
 * Need more than the 50 pin limit? archive messages in a dedicated channel you set!
-* Can expanded reddit links that have not expanded properly (eg v.redd.it and crossposts) - wip
+* OpenAi powered chatbot, whitelist people you want to be able to chat with the bot.
 * Bookmark links for you and your friends.
 * Create polls - wip
 * /help to see all commands
-* and more
+* and more wip

 ## Installation
 ```